Ola Tengroth, President of Lesjöfors:

 Expanded collaboration results in increased add-on sales

-A strong year despite the pandemic, driven by Lesjöfors’s decentralized way of working and delivery capacity.
+A strong performance, despite the drawn-out pandemic.
+Lesjöfors’s strengths include its decentralized way of working and high delivery capacity.
 President Ola Tengroth discusses the company’s focus on sales growth and increased digitization as well as environmental investments that will help to reduce CO2 emissions.

 We are reviewing our strategy and looking at new growth areas.
 One such area is medical technology, where we are scaling up our investments.
 Another example is springs for heavy industry, which we also plan to explore further.